Knowinnovation/resources/documents/_virtual_ideas_lab/Guidelines for Recording Presentations.md

 Once you have recorded your presentation, please:
  * Save it with a filename that includes your name, e.g. “session title your name.mp4”
- * Upload the presentation to our server using this link:
+ * Upload the presentation to our server using the link you will have received in the email.

-**Register on the website**

-We have set up a new website to manage the virtual event, and we would like you to join the site as soon as possible.
- *  register, please click on this link <<go code goes here>>   Please note that the site does NOT support IE11, or older.
-You will need to use a modern browser such as Chrome, Firefox, Safari or Edge.
- * complete your profile.
- * Test Zoom.
-You will find a link to a Zoom test page on the Welcome page of the site. - this may require you to install Zoom on your computer, or tablet.